Baptistemontan/leptos_i18n/docs/book/src/usage/03_subcontext.md

 ## Options

-Same has with the normal context, sub-contexts have behavior control options, they all take the `initial_locale: Option<Signal<L>>` as their first argument.
+Same as with the normal context, sub-contexts have behavior control options; they all take the `initial_locale: Option<Signal<L>>` as their first argument.

-`init_i18n_subcontext_with_options` takes options a cookie, that function is useless without the `cookie` feature.
+`init_i18n_subcontext_with_options` takes options as a cookie;
+that function is useless without the `cookie` feature.

-- `cookie_name` is an option to a name for a cookie to be set to keep state of the chosen locale
+- `cookie_name` is an option to a name for a cookie to be set to keep state of the chosen locale.
 - `cookie_options` is an option to some options for a cookie.